 - Play-based learning

 Parents join their child for one class each week during the September to May school year regardless of the age of the child.
 Think of this class as a science lab where you observe and learn about the children as they play and interact.
 You may be a assigned a specific role in this class especially in the 2, 3 and 4 year old classrooms.
-Most of these classes are held before noon, however, 4:30 - 6:30 dinner classes are designed for those who are busy in the morning.
+Most of these classes are held before noon, however, our 4:00 - 6:00 dinner class is designed for those who are busy in the morning.
 As you participate in the classroom you can put into practice what is learned in parent education classes.

 Addition parent education classes are part of all but two of our classes.
 A variety of topics related specifically to the age of your child are designed to support you as you parent and participate in the classroom at school.
 Topics from swaddling, feeding, and sleep, to temperament, limit-setting, and positive conflict resolution help both parents and children as they grow.
-Parent education classes typically meet two times per month, only once per month for 9-24 dinner class and are fully integrated during the parent-and-child classes for both the newborn and the 2-4 dinner class.
+Parent education classes typically meet two times per month and is fully integrated during the parent-and-child classes for both the 0-12 month and the 2-3 year old dinner class.
 Please see the enrollment page and class schedule on the application link for more details about the parent education component of your specific class.

 The children's program is planned to meet the interests and abilities of each age level as they learn through play.
 The varied indoor and outdoor activities encourage interest in art, music, motor development, cognitive skills, science and social relationships.
 The staff at PreSchool Family believes that a play-based curriculum is the most appropriate and effective preparation for young children.
 Spontaneous, voluntary, self-directed play provides children with greater cognitive, physical, and social understanding of the world around them.
 Although it may appear to us that children are "just playing", for children, play is the hardest work they do as they grow and develop.
 Teachers at PreSchool Family create an environment that supports and enhances children's play and instruct parents in ways to actively engage with children in the class while honoring each child's individual skills and abilities.